theMosaad/tailwindcss-capsize/README.md

     },
     capsize: {
       fontMetrics: {
-        // font metrics for you custom font from Capsize's website
+        // define font metrics for your custom font from Capsize's website
         sans: {
           capHeight: 2048,
           ascent: 2728,